 - What to do about your test results when they come back, and

 - Testing for COVID-19 antibodies.

 Stay Safe MN

-Minnesota is currently in Phase III of the COVID-19 Stay Safe MN Plan.
+Check out the latest guidance in Minnesota's Stay Safe Plan.
 The City continues relying on guidance from trusted public health authorities like the Minnesota Department of Health when making decisions that affect the community.

 Racial Equity and COVID-19

-The League of Minnesota Cities has published it’s Race Equity and COVID-19 FAQs.
-Bloomington specific information is included in response to question seven.
+The League of Minnesota Cities has published its Race Equity and COVID-19 FAQ.
+Bloomington-specific information is included in response to question seven.